ermayurk/cybersecurity-labs/README.md

-# 🛡️ Cybersecurity Writeups: TryHackMe & Hack The Box
+# 🛡️ Cybersecurity Labs: TryHackMe & Hack The Box

 Welcome to my ethical hacking portfolio!
 This repository contains well-documented writeups for labs and challenges completed on TryHackMe and Hack The Box.
 Each folder represents one room or machine, with step-by-step walkthroughs and proof screenshots.